Project-all24/JSP-e-Commerce/README.md

 <b>Second school year project</b>

-This is a JSP e-commerce with learning purpose with JSP and servlets in server-side and JQuery and Bootstrap3 in client-side
+This is a JSP e-commerce with learning purpose with MySQL,JSP and servlets in server-side and JQuery and Bootstrap3 in client-side

 Try a demo here: http://ecom-nacholozano.rhcloud.com/